 Do you have a loved one who can no longer manage their daily affairs, or increasingly needs assistance in doing so?
 Without the proper documents, a court will require guardianship or conservatorship.
 This is typically the last option and not preferred because of the administrative burden including a court hearing and annual reports.

 A guardian is a person appointed by the court to make personal decisions for the ward, including decisions about their living arrangements and health care decisions.
 The ward may be a minor, a legally incapacitated individual, or a developmentally disabled person.
 A conservator is the person appointed by the court to manage the financial affairs of a minor or protected person.

 Miracle Law has assisted many clients in getting appointed as a guardian and/or conservator.
 Sometimes the proceedings are contested.
-If you anticipate family division over the appointment, it’s important to have an attorney with experience in these proceedings.
+Miracle Law has successfully assisted individuals who did not want a guardian or conservator.